-To respond to a notification, open the Notification panel and then touch a notification.
-The Notification panel closes and the corresponding app opens.
+- 2. To respond to a notification, open the Notification panel and then touch a notification.
+The Notification panel closes and the corresponding app opens. - 3.
 To manage recent or frequently used notifications, open the Notification panel and then touch Manage notifications.
-Touch the toggle switch next to an app to turn off all notifications, or touch an app for more notification options.
+Touch the toggle switch next to an app to turn off all notifications, or touch an app for more notification options. - 4.
 To clear all notifications, open the Notification panel and then touch CLEAR ALL.
 All event-based notifications are removed.
-Ongoing notifications remain in the list.
+Ongoing notifications remain in the list. - 5.
 To close the Notification panel, swipe the Notification panel up.

-Quick Access Panel
+Opening the Quick Access Panel

 Use the Quick Access panel to access frequently used settings (for example, Airplane mode).

-To see the full Quick Access panel:
+To get to the Quick Access Panel:

-- · If the device is locked, swipe down once. - If the device is unlocked, swipe down once with two fingers, or twice with one finger. - If the Notification panel is open, swipe down from the Quick Settings bar.
+- If the device is locked, swipe down once. - If the device is unlocked, swipe down once with two fingers, or twice with one finger. - If the Notification panel is open, swipe down from the Quick Settings bar.